AzureAD/microsoft-authentication-library-for-go/examples/README.md

 For example to run device code flow use this command:
     `go run main.go sample_utils.go sample_cache_accessor.go device_code_flow_sample.go authorization_code_sample.go client_secret_sample.go confidential_auth_code_sample.go username_password_sample.go client_certificate_sample.go 1`

+Alternatives:
+* 1 build and run "locally"
+  * In the examples folder
+  * type 'go build'
+  * type 'examples.exe 1' to run the device code flow

+* 2 install and run from the gobin folder
+  * In the examples folder
+  * type 'go install'
+  * locate your gobin folder e.g. type 'go env' to find your gobin folder location cd to your gobin folder
+  * type 'examples.exe 1' to run the device code flow

 ## On Mac

 To run one of the examples, run the command `go run src/examples/*.go <example-number>`.
 The example numbers are as follows: